TonnyMMM/About-me/README.md

 # Hi there
 I am currently a Data Analyst
-I work with SAP and MS excel
+I work with SAP and MS excel and SQL
 I am an aspiring Data scientist
 I am currently studying post graduate diploma in data science with the university of kwa zulu natal in Durban south Africa I work for a large retail company in south Africa and parts of Africa